 Google Analytics for video can help you measure additional types of data once it has been linked to your streaming solutions provider, such as:

 - Real-time viewer count on live streams

 - Type of device the viewer is using (desktop, mobile, or tablet)

 - Average playtime per video (most engaging videos)

 - Traffic source (organic, paid, specific campaigns)

 - Most popular video bit rates

 Now let’s take a look at how you can use this information.
 The first thing you should be doing with your video analytics data is the most obvious: tracking your best performing content.
 This data can be isolated to only include “unique views,” so that a small number of people re-watching content over and over again doesn’t skew your numbers.

 You can measure this with two metrics.
-The first is total views per stream or video on-demand.
+The first is total views per stream or video-on-demand.
 This provides a raw measure of popularity.
 It’s the “clickbait” measure.
 If you’re able to drive this number up, it means your content hooks are working well.
 Your social media posts, video times, and SEO are performing well when this number is high.
-On the other hand, low total views means that you need to reassess these approaches or create better content.
+On the other hand, low total views mean that you need to reassess these approaches or create better content.

 Always share your videos on social media platforms so that viewers can watch directly in their news feeds.
 Social sharing can be very high in this context.